‘Dance Moms’ Abby Lee Miller Fed Up By Show’s ‘Fakery’, Pushes For Spinoff With ALDC Minis After Exit

-Abby Lee Miller may have already left Dance Moms but the drama still continues as reports claim that the ALDC guru was fed up by the show’s “fakery.”
+Abby Lee Miller may have already left Dance Moms, but the drama still continues as reports claim that the ALDC guru was fed up by the show’s “fakery.”
 The said claims were also backed up by the dance instructor’s co-star, Sari Lopez.

 “It’s supposed to be reality TV, but it’s not reality.
 It’s staged by producers.”